 - Customer churn rate evolution

-Line Charts in ClicData
+Line Chart in ClicData

 ClicData makes it easy to create and customize line charts directly within your dashboards: